barbalet/werewolf/README.md

 ## Origin of the Satire ##

 The idea of the satire is central to WereWolf.
 It offers a subset of C, Python, JavaScript and Java that describes the majority of the functionality.
-It is a "satire" of the language.
+It is a "satire" of the languages.

 It also provides a skeleton for language translation between the four languages versus the current crop of slightly substandard generative AI solutions.
 Thus it is also a satire of the current solution space.